 UV from the Sun vs Man-made

 UVC has the most energy but UVC from the sun does not reach the earth’s surface because it is blocked by the ozone.
 UVC damages and destroys genetic material.
 UVC is used to purify air and water and to disinfect and sterilize.
 UVC can be generated or produced by passing an electric current through vaporized mercury.
-Artificial (man-made) sources of UV light include tanning lamps, curing lamps, mercury vapor lamps and germicidal lamps.
+Artificial (man-made) UV light sources include tanning lamps, curing lamps, mercury vapor lamps, and germicidal lamps.

 Health Benefits of UV

 The warmth of the sun brings out the best in most of us.
 It energizes us and improves our mood.
-Exposure to UVB from the sun promotes the production of vitamin D which has multiple health benefits including the production of serotonin.
-Vitamin D promotes better sleep, stronger bones, a healthier immune system and can lower blood pressure.
-Another benefit of UV is that it is used to treat certain skin conditions.
-PUVA is a light procedure that uses UVA light exposure in combination with a drug or cream and is said to cure vitiligo, eczema, psoriasis and lymphoma.
+Exposure to UVB from the sun promotes vitamin D production, which has multiple health benefits, including the production of serotonin.
+Vitamin D promotes better sleep, stronger bones, a healthier immune system, and can lower blood pressure.
+Another advantage of UV is in the treatment of certain skin conditions.
+PUVA is a light procedure that uses UVA light exposure in combination with a drug or cream and is said to help treat vitiligo, eczema, psoriasis, and lymphoma.

 Common Everyday Uses of UV

-UV is commonly used as a means of drying and disinfecting in services and products you are familiar with and purchase.
-UV is regularly used by dentists to cure resins on your teeth and it is also used to whiten teeth at the dentist’s office or at home.
-Nail salons use small UV heaters to quickly dry nail polish and UV printers have become standard in most offices and homes to instantly dry ink on paper.
-3D printers also utilize UV.
-These methods of using UV are common to most people however, did you know that UV is also used to pasteurize juice and remove microorganisms in food?
-Apple cider and juice are treated with UV light to reduce the microbial pathogens.
-UV-C is used in greenhouse irrigation to purify contaminated water that is then used to clean lettuce, vegetables and fruit.
+While these are common uses, did you know that UV is also used to pasteurize juice and remove microorganisms in food?
+Apple cider and other juices are often treated with UV light to reduce microbial pathogens.
+UV-C is used in greenhouse irrigation to purify contaminated water to clean lettuce, vegetables, and fruit.
 Contaminated water can cause outbreaks of E. coli which result in widespread illness.

-With the recent outbreak of COVID-19, many individuals and companies are purchasing germicidal lamps to disinfect their homes and offices.
-Due to the shortage of N95 respirators, UV has been offered as a solution to sanitize respiratory masks in hospitals.
-The NIH recently published a study that states N95 respiratory masks decontaminated with UV and VHP (vaporized Hydrogen Peroxide) can be reused up to three times as long as the wearer verifies that the mask fits properly.
+The COVID-19 pandemic saw many individuals and companies purchasing germicidal lamps to disinfect their homes and offices.
+When there was a shortage of N95 respirators, UV was offered as a solution to sanitize respiratory masks in hospitals.
+The NIH even published a study stating that N95 respiratory masks decontaminated with UV and VHP (vaporized Hydrogen Peroxide) could be reused up to three times as long as the wearer verified that the mask fits properly.